anilkk/voicex/README.md

 ## Welcome to VoiceX
-## VoiceX is  a low fedility prototyping tool for voice interface.
+## VoiceX is a low-fidelity prototyping tool for the voice interface.

 You can switch to different languages and simulate many voice interface devices.